 When my husband and I visited Victoria, BC, a few years ago, we drove to Port Angeles, WA, and took the ferry to Victoria.

-This is a great option if you are already on the Olympic Peninsula or the surrounding area.
+This option is great if you are already on the Olympic Peninsula or the surrounding area.
 Otherwise, you’ll probably need to catch a ferry to get to Port Angeles, which can add a lot of time during peak hours.

 With the ferry, you can drive your car over to Victoria, or you can park your car in Port Angeles and walk on as a passenger.